Butsaran Thongchiew: Death

 Numtarn suddenly "started bleeding heavily through her nose and mouth while at home in her native province of Samut Sakhon on Tuesday June 11, 2019.
 She was rushed to Samut Sakhon Hospital and transferred to Siriraj in Bangkok on the next day.
 She had to be resuscitated multiple times."
 After she was admitted to Siriraj Hospital, physicians and other prominent physicians held a press conference about the situation of Numtarn that 'unprecedented' and the physicians team are now investigating.
 On Friday June 14, 2019 2.17 A.M. her father, Viroj had written on his Facebook account that Numtarn was to 'die a peaceful death'.
 Her funeral was held in Wat Pomwicheanchotikaram temple in Amphoe Mueng, Samut Sakhon Province.
+The cause of death was determined to be nasopharyngeal tuberculosis.